wangwenx190/dynamic-desktop/README.md

 ## Important notes
 - Enable Windows Aero first
-- Make sure you have installed XAudio2(you can find it's installer in DirectX's installer files)
+- Win7 users only: make sure you have installed XAudio2
 - To experience **Hardware Accelerated Decoding** better, make sure this tool runs with your high performance GPU(on Optimus)
 - The CPU and memory usage will increase enormously if you are using software decoding
 - It would be nice if you update your graphics card driver to the latest version